 Bubble Luxotel Wadi Rum - Bubble tents in Wadi Rum offer immersive stargazing experiences, enveloped by the desert's solitude.
 Transparent dwellings provide intimate encounters with nature's spectacle beneath Jordan's magnificent, unobstructed night sky

-12 - Saturday ( March 21 ) : Wadi Rum and Farewell
+12 - Friday ( March 19 ) : Wadi Rum and Back to Israel

 vActivities: